Markus328/caelestia-nix/docs/CUSTOMIZATION.md

 > [!TIP]
 > Looking for instructions?
 Skip this section.

 Here there's a list of default configs for each module, use them to guide you through your overrides, they are greatly based (copied) on caelestia-dots, but with some minor substituions and integrations.
+Paths without links are just nodes.

 - [hypr](../configs/hypr/config.nix)
   - [variables](../configs/hypr/variables/config.nix) (raw)